Nick Frost

 Nick Frost in the movie "Cuban Fury"

-Another landmark film for the big fan of Mikhail Bulgakov and Fyodor Dostoevsky, as Frost calls himself, was Robert B. Weide's comedy "Mr. Sloane," where Nick played the lead.
-His portrayal of this American-style "little man" story was incomparable.
+Another standout film for the self-proclaimed fan of Mikhail Bulgakov and Fyodor Dostoevsky was Robert B. Weide's comedy "Mr. Sloane," where Nick took the lead.
+His take on this American-style "little man" story was exceptional.

 Nick Frost in the movie "Mr. Sloane"